degencap777/spraoiAI/src/articles/be-agile-in-adapting-your-delivery-methodology/index.md

 ---
 datePublished: 2018-01-15
 dateModified: 2018-01-15
-title: Be “Agile” In Adapting Your Delivery Methodology
+title: Be “Agile” in Adapting Your Delivery Methodology
 author: karan-mishra
 description: >-
   Simple, elegant solutions cannot be developed using complicated processes